majdibo/typescript-boilerplate/README.md

 ## esbuild

 [esbuild](https://esbuild.github.io/) is an extremely fast bundler that supports a [large part of the TypeScript syntax](https://esbuild.github.io/content-types/#typescript).
-This project uses it to bundle for browsers (and Node.js if you want).
+This project uses it to bundle for browsers and Node.js.

 ```bash
 # Build for browsers